 This tweet invites real-world action versus a simple retweet.
 The action that they chose will likely encourage users to interact with that tweet and post some of their own using the associated hashtags.

 Lastly, you can use purchased ads and promotions to boost your visibility on Twitter.
-Target key audiences and get your message across with some of your most interacted with content to supplement your organic efforts.
+Target key audiences, like potential donors, and get your message across with some of your most interacted with content to supplement your organic posts.